PaperTiger/figma-plugins/README.md

 At the moment there's no way to change the colors / theme of the rulers on Figma.

 #### Some UI elements look unstyled.
-We tried our best to make sure that any element get the correct styling, because of the complexilty of the app and all its possible scenarios, some components may needs some tweaks.
-If you spot something feel free to shot us a screenshot at team@papertiger.com
+If you spot something weird on the UI feel free to shot us a screenshot at team@papertiger.com

 --